w3f/polkadot-wiki/docs/learn/learn-teleport.md

 The destination deposits the assets to the receiving account.
 The actions of **taking out** from the circulating supply and **putting back** into the circulating supply show the great flexibility that an [XCM](learn-xcm.md) executor has in regulating the flow of an asset without changing its circulating supply.
-Assets are transferred to an inaccessible account in order to take them out from circulation.
+Assets are transferred to an inaccessible account to remove them from circulation.
 Likewise, for putting assets back into circulation, assets are released from a pre-filled and inaccessible treasury, or perform a mint of the assets.
 This process requires mutual trust between the source and destination.
 The destination must trust the source of having